Supreme Court justices appear skeptical of effort to remove Trump from a state ballot

 "We have no guidance from Congress on what the proper standards are, what the proper burden of proof is, what insurrection means," Gessler added.

-Another Trump lawyer, Jonathan Mitchell, presented his side in court on Thursday, speaking and facing questions from justices.
+Another Trump lawyer, Jonathan Mitchell, presented his side in court on Thursday.

 The court's options